 - In partnership with staff and the FBU we have designed and implemented a new terrorist response capability.
 Every one of our firefighters is receiving enhanced training, and specialist equipment will be available on every fire engine so they are ready to respond quickly and effectively should a terrorist attack or mass casualty incident occur.
-In line with the ongoing findings of the Manchester Arena Inquiry, training is aligned with the police and ambulance services and includes joint JESIP training (Joint Emergency Services Interoperability Principles) and exercises to test our integrated response. - Alongside our new terrorist response training, all GMFRS firefighters will gain the intermediate Immediate Emergency Care qualification.
-This will improve our response to a mass casualty event or any incident where someone requires medical intervention. - We have invested in new appliances, including six fire engines and two wildfire support vehicles.
+In line with the ongoing findings of the Manchester Arena Inquiry, training is aligned with the police and ambulance services and includes joint JESIP training (Joint Emergency Services Interoperability Principles) and exercises to test our integrated response. - ✓ Alongside our new terrorist response training, all GMFRS firefighters are upskilling and will gain the intermediate Immediate Emergency Care qualification.
+This will improve our response to a mass casualty event or any incident where someone requires medical intervention. - ✓ We have invested in new appliances, including six fire engines and two wildfire support vehicles.
 These support vehicles allow us to tackle moorland fires more effectively, reducing the damage to our natural habitats and to the environment.
-See 'Priority 4' for more details.

-- The quicker we arrive at an incident, the sooner we can rescue people trapped or in need of assistance, provide first aid and in the case of a fire, limit the damage to property and the environment.
-This year our average response time to "life risk emergencies" was 7 minutes 25 seconds, which is 5 seconds faster than our target.
-Our average response time to primary fires was 7 minutes 1 second, which is 1.5 minutes faster than the England average. - We have introduced a Wildfire Suppression Burns Team at Littleborough fire station.
-Located close to moorland, this team will help significantly reduce the spread and duration of wildfires using specific techniques and equipment. - This year we have purchased two new turntable ladders.
+See 'Priority 4' for more details. - ✓ We have introduced a Wildfire Suppression Burns Team at Littleborough fire station.
+Located close to moorland, this team will help significantly reduce the spread and duration of wildfires using specific techniques and equipment. - ✓ This year we have purchased two new turntable ladders.
 With a reach of up to 42 metres, these ladders will improve our response to fires in high-rise buildings.
 They allow a fire to be tackled externally at height, rescue people in danger and act as a vantage point to inform the most effective firefighting tactics.
 They can also be used to rescue casualties from hard-to-reach places.
-See 'Major Incidents' for more information. - 999 Eye technology was implemented this year.
+See 'Major Incidents' for more information.

+- √ 999 Eye technology was implemented this year.
 It allows our emergency control room to access live images from the phones of members of the public who witness an emergency.
-This information is being used to send additional resources to an incident, enhancing our operational response in order to save lives, reduce harm and protect property. - We have replaced and improved our Active Monitoring System, allowing us to identify, implement and evaluate organisational learning, enabling continuous improvement as we strive for service excellence. - New high specification Mobile Data Terminals (MDTs) have been installed in all our fire appliances, giving firefighters enhanced remote access to critical information.
-See the case study for more information. - Maintaining fitness is a vital requirement for our firefighters.
+This information is being used to send additional resources to an incident, enhancing our operational response in order to save lives, reduce harm and protect property. - ✓ We have replaced and improved our Active Monitoring System, allowing us to identify, implement and evaluate organisational learning, enabling continuous improvement as we strive for service excellence. - ✓ New high specification Mobile Data Terminals (MDTs) have been installed in all our fire appliances, giving firefighters enhanced remote access to critical information.
+See the case study for more information. - ✓ Maintaining fitness is a vital requirement for our firefighters.
 Our new gyms at two locations are part of our investment in this area and we will be rolling out similar facilities across all our community fire stations.